Course Business in China

 - To know the China's free trade agreements (FTA).

 - To develop a business plan for China

 Request for information of the course Business in China

 Sample of the course - Business in China

 Course Doing Business in China - Syllabus:

-1- Introduction to the economic area of the Sinic Civilization (2 ECTS).
+1- Introduction to the economic area of the Sinic Civilisation (2 ECTS).

 2- Religions of China and its influence on business:

 - Buddhism.
 China and the economic area of the Buddhist Civilisation (2 ECTS)